wix-incubator/wix-react-tools/docs/class-decor.md

 }
 ```
 # preConstruct:
-register mixin callback to be called on instance creation.
+register callback to be called on instance creation.
-the mixin receives the arguments of the constructor.
+the callback receives the arguments of the constructor.

 ## API

 arguments:
-- options: (optional) decorator options object
-- callback: callback after constructor
+- hook: callback after constructor
 - targetClass: class to modify

 returns: the modified class

-### callback method
+### hook method

 arguments:
 - instance: the new object whose constructor was just called
 - constructorArguments: the arguments that were passed to the constructor
-- instancePluginData: a data object for plugin data associated with the instance (can be activated through the mixer options);

 returns: void